nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 For this to work, the state within `UserService` must be shared across both applications.
 Usually, with Module Federation in Webpack, you have to specify the packages to share between all the applications in your Micro Frontend solution.
 However, by taking advantage of Nx's project graph, Nx will automatically find and share the dependencies of your applications.

+{% callout type="note" title="More details" %}
-_**Note:** This helps to enforce a single version policy and reduces the risk of [Micro Frontend Anarchy](https://www.thoughtworks.com/radar/techniques/micro-frontend-anarchy)_
+This helps to enforce a single version policy and reduces the risk of [Micro Frontend Anarchy](https://www.thoughtworks.com/radar/techniques/micro-frontend-anarchy)\_
+{% /callout %}

 Now, let's delete the `app.component.html` and `app.component.css` files in the Dashboard application.
 They will not be needed for this tutorial.